rossil1/CS1XA3/Project01/README.md

        hashcode - authorName, dateOfCommit : commitMessage

+## Todo Log Compilation
+   The script searches recursively from the parent folder through all child folders for parts of the code marked 'todo' directly following the initial comment flag.

+## Move to Another Folder
+   The final method is available to make the resources of this script useful in a user's own project.
+The user is asked for the path to the parent folder, if there are no mistakes and the directory exists the script creates a 'diagnostics' directory and recreates the script in that directory.
+At the end of the method, the user is asked if they'd like to continue to use the script in the new location they've specificed.

 ## Exit
    As the script is set within an infinite loop, when exit is selected the script breaks from the loop and ends the script.